revbayes/revbayes.github.io/tutorials/model_testing_pps/pps_data.md

 You can also use `R`to plot the results.
 Run the `R`script **scripts/plot_results.R**.
 This will generate a pdf plot for every test statistic.
+See {% ref pps_mean_gc %} and its legend to learn how to interpret these plots.